TrySound/rollup-plugin-terser/README.md

 Generates source maps and passes them to rollup.
 Defaults to `true`.

+`options.filename: string`

+If set, writes the minified output to this file, and leaves the regular output file unminified.
+Not set by default.

 `options.numWorkers: number`

 Amount of workers to spawn.
 Defaults to the number of CPUs minus 1.